kiwixz/csgofloat/README.md

 ### Run it

 *Usage: csgofloat _SteamID_*

+As 'SteamID', you should use:
+- SteamID64
+- Custom name as in profile URL
+- Profile URL

 The program will display the inventory of the SteamID, one item by line.
 Columns are: